-AUGUST 2004
+AUGUST 2005

-Note: This catalog provides announcements for the 2004-05 academic year.
-It is current until August 2005.
-The College reserves the right to make changes in the regulations, charges, and curricula listed herein at any time.
+Note: This catalog provides announcements for the 2005-06 academic year.
+It is current the first suggest 2006.
+The College reserves the right to make changes in the regulations, lenarges, and curricula listed herein at any time.

 Catalogs are issued for other College programs as follows: